AlexPetrusca/Mephisto/README.md

 You may notice that when you click outside of Mephisto's popup window, the popup will lose focus and close.
 To prevent this, right-click the pinned icon and click 'Inspect Popup'.

-Check out [Wiki: Getting Started](Getting-Started) for more information.
+For more information, check out [Wiki: Getting Started](Getting-Started).

 ## How to Contribute
 Thank you for your interest in contributing to Mephisto!
-There are many ways to contribute, and I appreciate all of them.
+There are many ways to contribute, and we appreciate all of them.

 ### Ways to Contribute
 - Help contribute ideas to Mephisto